hcmut-cse/PDFMatching/README.md

 Step 3: Examine the results in result.txt and the folder 'Warning' inside result

 ## Attention: users shall not forget to add standard files, otherwise the warnings will be incorrect

+## Notes: if users find a familar key recognized as a new key, maybe you wanna add it as an alias